-I have written about this subject before but felt reticent to tackle the “how-to” because of how personal this is.
-Telling someone how to make friends is similar to try to teach them “the steps to fall in love” (hate this expression, but you get the idea).
-We connect with people differently and my ways to make friends work for me, not necessarily for everyone else.
-We all need to find our own ways as there are no formulas one-size-fits-all.
-This being said, because the question keeps coming – here’s my take on the friendship thing.
+How to make friends in Amsterdam is possibly the question I get asked the most.
+I have written about this subject before but felt reticent to tackle the “how-to.”
+Telling someone how to make friends is like trying to teach them the steps to “fall in love” (hate this expression, but you get the idea).
+We connect with people differently, and my ways to make friends work for me, not necessarily for everyone else.
+It’s a very personal matter, and there’s no one-size-fits-all.
+This being said, – and because the question keeps coming – here’s my take on the friendship thing.
 I hope it can be useful.
-Also, feel free to ask any question or to share your own impressions in the comments section!
-Yes, we zijn zover, which is to say, here we go.
+Feel free to ask any questions or share your own impressions in the comments section!
+We zijn zover, which is to say, here we go.

 If I had to generate some general rules of thumb for making friends, they would be:

-The last tip is self-explanatory but it has to be stated: negativity won’t take you anywhere.
-The reason why I’m saying this is the following.
-I meet a lot of people who express the desire to make friends only to start bitching about “Dutch people”.
-Many of them, I come to realize, have no clue about Dutch culture, but they think they know, they have read something somewhere, or ‘hear-say has it that’… I say, forget it.
-Forget all of it, even if you have had an unpleasant experience.
+The last tip is self-explanatory, but it needs to be stated: negativity won’t take you anywhere.
+I’m saying this because I meet many people who express the desire to make friends only to start bitching about the Dutch.
+Forget hear-say, forget what you read on that expat Facebook group, let go of that unpleasant experience you had once.
 Making friends starts with two basic things: curiosity and openness.
-When you come with a preconceived idea of how people will act, you will only confirm your worst suspitions.
-Forget everything you think you know about the Dutch, or whatever nationality for that matter.
+When you come with a preconceived idea of how people will act, your worst suspicions will get confirmed.
+Drop everything you think you know about Dutch culture or whatever nationality for that matter.
 Start like a blank page, with genuine interest, and see where that leads you.
-You need to act on this one no matter how many times you felt you were rejected or unsuccessful.
-This is not conditional.
-I mean, sure, you will be able to connect through whining but the people who will be receptive to it are the ones who are equally clueless and lonely, and most of them will end up leaving Amsterdam, sooner or later.
-And you’ll end up in the same situation again.
-It all boils down to: good people are attracted to positive energy and good intents.
+You need to act on this one no matter how often you felt rejected or unsuccessful.
+I mean, sure, you will be able to connect through whining, but the people who will be receptive to it are the ones who are equally clueless and lonely, and most of them will end up leaving Amsterdam, sooner or later.
+And you will end up in the same situation again.
+Good folks are attracted to positive energy and good intentions.
 People make the place and, like it or not, you’re part of it now, so gather your energy, make an effort, and give it your best.

 Now I look forward to hearing from you!
 What are your takes on making friends in a new country?
 Do you reckon with any of the above?
 What’s working for you?
 Feel free to share your experience as it might be of use to others!